-6.18.6 Selecting the level of assistance
+6.18.2 Selecting the level of assistance

-The on-board computer is used to configure to what extent the electric drive should assist the rider when pedalling.
-You can change the level of assistance at any time while you are cycling.
+✓ The control panel is used to set how much the electric drive assists the rider when pedalling.
+You can change the level of assistance at any time, even when you are cycling.